Tangier-Tétouan-Al Hoceima: Regional Leadership

+Demographics

+According to the 2024 Moroccan census, 92.4% of the population of Tangier-Tétouan-Al Hoceima speak Arabic as their mother tongue, whereas a minority of 7.3% natively speak Berber languages.

 Economy

-Agriculture is a major economic activity in the Tanger-Tetouan-Al Hoceima region.
+Agriculture is a major economic activity in the Tangier-Tétouan-Al Hoceima region.
 Major crops include cereals, pulses, olives and sugarcane.
 Animal husbandry and fishing are also important contributors to the economy.
 Various free economic zones have been set up in the area surrounding the Tanger-Med container port, one of Africa's busiest, to promote industrial growth and foreign investment.
 The region is also heavily reliant on tourism.

 Infrastructure

 The A1 expressway connects Tangier with the national capital Rabat.
-There are also two shorter expressways in the region: the A4 bypasses Tangier and links the A1 expressway to the Tanger-Med port, and the A7 connects Tetouan with M'Diq and Fnideq.
-National Route 2 connects Tangier and Tetouan with Al Hoceima via an inland route, while National Route 16 provides a coastal route between the same cities.
+There are also two shorter expressways in the region: the A4 bypasses Tangier and links the A1 expressway to the Tanger-Med port, and the A7 connects Tétouan with M'Diq and Fnideq.
+National Route 2 connects Tangier and Tétouan with Al Hoceima via an inland route, while National Route 16 provides a coastal route between the same cities.
 National Route 13 branches off the N2 near Chefchaouen and runs south via Ouezzane to Meknes and beyond.

 Tangier's Ibn Battouta Airport is the busiest airport in the region.
-Al Hoceima's Cherif Al Idrissi Airport and Tetouan's Sania Ramel Airport also receive commercial flights.
+Al Hoceima's Cherif Al Idrissi Airport and Tétouan's Sania Ramel Airport also receive commercial flights.

 The first phase of the Casablanca–Tangier high-speed rail line was opened between Tangier and Kenitra in November 2018.